armory/docs/content/en/scale-agent/_index.md

 * Usability
-  * Use the Agent alongside Armory CD and benefit from performance improvements.
+  * Use the Armory Agent alongside Armory CD and benefit from performance improvements.
-  * Use the Agent in a target cluster and get Kubernetes accounts automatically registered.
+  * Use the Armory Agent in a target cluster and get Kubernetes accounts automatically registered.
-  * Use YAML, a HELM chart, or a Kustomize template to inject the Agent into newly provisioned Kubernetes clusters, and immediately make those clusters software deployment targets.
+  * Use YAML, a HELM chart, or a Kustomize template to inject the Armory Agent into newly provisioned Kubernetes clusters, and immediately make those clusters software deployment targets.
-  * Use the Agent with little operational overhead or changes in the way you currently manage Armory CD.
+  * Use the Armory Agent with little operational overhead or changes in the way you currently manage Armory CD.

-Check out the installation [guide]({{< ref "scale-agent/install" >}}) for how to deploy the Agent components in Armory CD and in your Kubernetes infrastructure.
+Check out the installation [guide]({{< ref "scale-agent/install" >}}) for how to deploy the Armory Agent components in Armory CD and in your Kubernetes infrastructure.

 ## Deployment modes

 ### Agent mode

-In this mode, the Agent service acts as a piece of infrastructure.
+In this mode, the Armory Agent service acts as a piece of infrastructure.
 It authenticates  using a [service account token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
 You use
-[RBAC service account permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) to configure what the Agent service is authorized to do.
+[RBAC service account permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) to configure what the Armory Agent service is authorized to do.

-If the Clouddriver plugin is unable to communicate with the Agent service, the plugin attempts to reconnect during a defined grace period.
-If the plugin still can't communicate with the Agent service after the grace period has expired, the cluster associated with the Agent service is removed from Armory CD.
+If the Clouddriver plugin is unable to communicate with the Armory Agent service, the plugin attempts to reconnect during a defined grace period.
+If the plugin still can't communicate with the Armory Agent service after the grace period has expired, the cluster associated with the Armory Agent service is removed from Armory CD.

 Keep the following pros and cons in mind when deciding if Agent mode fits your use case: